 1976: Hastert is named Illinois Coach of the Year after leading Yorkville to the state wrestling championship.

-1980: Hastert comes in third in the state House primary, but the GOP chooses him to replace the fatally ill primary winner.
+1980: Hastert comes in third in an Illinois House primary, but the Republican Party chooses him to replace the fatally ill primary winner.
 Hastert later wins the general election and, the following year, leaves the high school.

-1986: Hastert is nominated to replace a Republican congressman who is battling cancer, and wins a close election.
+1986: Hastert is nominated to replace a Republican congressman who is battling cancer.
+He wins a close election.

 1998: Hastert backs President Bill Clinton's impeachment in the wake of the Monica Lewinsky scandal.